sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 <p align="center">
 <img src="readme_fig/steps_0_clean.jpg" width="15%" height="15%"> <img src="readme_fig/steps_1_noisy.png" width="15%" height="15%"> <img src="readme_fig/steps_2_noisier.png" width="15%" height="15%"> <img src="readme_fig/steps_3_residual.png" width="15%" height="15%"> <img src="readme_fig/steps_4_denoised.png" width="15%" height="15%">

 <i>Figure 2.
 Steps of the method.
-From left to right: Clean target, Singly-noisy realization(network input), Doubly-noisy realization(network output), Residual, Denoised result</i>
+From left to right: Clean target, Singly-noisy realization, Doubly-noisy realization, Residual, Denoised result</i>
 </p>

 The full process and outputs of each step are illustrated in Figure 2.
 Average PSNR and SSIM values are shown in Table 1.
 Note that to obtain values for "-SN" variation (in which we feed the network with singly-noisy realizations and try to obtain clean image, without reconstruction steps), Kodak dataset is used.
 For the other one, COCO 2017 is used.